-For the sockeye salmon season, a directed commercial fishery will commence at 12:00 noon Sunday, June 19 (SW26) restricted to a 48-hour period due to the poor returns observed at Kuthai Lake over the last ten years.
-Additional measures may also be implemented based on Chinook salmon considerations.
-As per the Chinook salmon fishery, the maximum net length will be 36.6 m (120 ft) for both drift- and set-nets.
-If there are Chinook salmon conservation concerns, a maximum mesh size restriction of 140 mm (approximately 5.5 inches) will be in effect through SW27 (ending July 2).
+For the sockeye salmon season, a directed commercial fishery will be delayed a week and commence at noon Sunday, June 25 (SW26) restricted to a maximum of a 48-hour period due to the poor large Chinook salmon forecast and the lowest return observed in brood year 2012 at Kuthai Lake.
+Additional measures will also be implemented based on Chinook salmon considerations.
+A maximum mesh size restriction of 140 mm (approximately 5.5 inches) will be in effect through SW29 (ending July 22) and reductions in fishing time may be required if large Chinook salmon catches are significant during the early weeks of the directed sockeye fishery.
+The maximum net length will be 36.6 m (120 ft) for both drift- and set-nets.
 Canadian sockeye salmon management decisions for the Taku River fishery (Figure 3) will be based on weekly projections of terminal run sizes of wild and enhanced fish, TAC, and the escapement of wild stocks.